Hengle/Nexus-Security.github.io/content/posts/2016-09-09-gt-speed-club-drag-racing-csr-race-car_12.md

 \* Applicable to good performance, even on weak phones (less than 1 GB)

-\* ï¸ Simple, beautiful and attractive interface
+\* ï¸ Simple, beautiful and attractive interface

 **Supported Android**
 {4.0 and UP}